 Place your order here for the larger-scale version - a hand-bound artist’s book that comes in a handmade box in a small edition (under 10).
 This book will be available at my Artspan Open Studio show and on sale during the last weekend of October 2019 at Pacific Felt Factory.
 Reserve yours today.
 Cost is tbd.

 Also coming soon - the video of the reading of the zine.

-My Open Studio will be held during the last weekend in October (10/26-27) from 11am-6pm.
+This year my Open Studio will be held during the last weekend in October (10/26-27) from 11am-6pm.
 This year I’ll be at Pacific Felt Factory (PFF) in their main gallery on the first floor.
-PFF is located on 20th Street btw York and Bryant, at the edge of the Mission near Potrero Hill.
+PFF is located on 20th Street between York and Bryant Streets (edge of the Mission near Potrero Hill) in SF.
 Look for more of my “Barbie on the Cusp” books there as well as my limited edition prints, cards, and other special show merchandise.